 Orientation: Clinical orientation has a video portion (on 3CMedia, link provided by instructor) that must be viewed before attending the on-campus portion.
 The orientation schedule is available on instructor's website.
 There may be additional orientation days at the start of the quarter at the hospital to which you are assigned.
 Orientation is mandatory.
 All students are to attend the full orientation dates and times.
 Students who do not attend full orientation days may be unable to attend clinical during this quarter.
-If this occurs, the student will require a LOA, with readmission to the program the following quarter (pending space availability).
+If this occurs, the student will require a LOA, with readmission to the program the following quarter (pending space availability - note wait times are increasing for re- enrollment in Q6 - up to one year).

 Course Description: The Prelicensure Preceptorship is designed to prepare the student to function as a graduate nurse.
 Students will participate in a prelicensure preceptorship during eight weeks of the quarter.
-Students will work three 8h shifts (or two 12h shifts) on either the day, evening, or night shifts, including weekends.
+Students will precept a minimum of 24 hours per week during daytime, evening, or night (including overnight) hours, and may include weekends.
 Emphasis will be given to management/leadership and ethical/legal issues during the prelicensure preceptorship.